awslabs/graphstorm/python/graphstorm/gconstruct/README.md

 file names that contains training/validation/test node IDs or edge IDs.
 The keys of the dict are "train", "valid" and "test".
 A node ID or edge ID in the files is stored as a JSON object.
+* `label_stats_type` specifies how to collect label statistics of the training set.
+This is optional.
+If it's not specified, no label statistics are collected.
+If specified, the label statistics will be saved as `node_label_stats.json` or `edge_label_stats.json` under the output directory for node tasks or edge tasks, respectively.
+Currently it supports following values: a) `frequency_cnt`, with which the graph construction process will count the number of appearance of each label value for classification tasks in the training set.

 Below shows an example that contains one node type and an edge type.
 ```